Ballot Drop Box Locations & Schedule

 Yes, until 6pm.

 Special consideration is given for Election Day as it is necessary to lock permanent dropboxes by election night.
 Our specially trained ballot collection teams will retrieve ballots throughout the day and specific times.
-Dropboxes are closed after the final retrieval at 6:00pm on election day to ensure all mail ballots arrive to Central Count by 8pm when the polls close and we are no longer allowed to accept ballots.
+Dropboxes are closed after the final retrieval at 6:00pm on Election Day to ensure all mail ballots arrive to Central Count by 8pm when the polls close and we are no longer allowed to accept ballots.

 If you need to drop off your ballot after a dropbox has been closed, you can deliver your mail ballot in person until 8pm at our Central Count location.
 Details regarding Central Count can be found in your mail-in ballot instructions or on our website.